 Taxpayer: Partnership Interests are Worthless

 In this case, the taxpayer owned an interest in various partnerships.
 As of 2008, the partnerships held real estate that had value.
-Presumably the partnerships were also subject to offsetting debts.
-It is not clear from the court opinion whether the debts were greater that than the value of the assets.
+Presumably, the partnerships were also subject to offsetting debts.
+It is not clear from the court’s opinion whether the debts were greater than the value of the assets.